 DAQ v2 - The Occidental group has designed and built a new NITPC DAQ to address these concerns.
 The goal was to instrument all 2,048 wires of the DRIFT detector in order to reduce noise and gain information on the location of the events.
-They used an ASIC developed at Brookhaven National Laboratory (BNL) as charge preamplifiers [40][41].
+They used an ASIC developed at Brookhaven National Laboratory (BNL) as charge preamplifiers [41][42].
 Each chip handled 16 channels and included a shaper.
 The gain and peaking time were programmable.
 Each signal was fed to an ADC and the resulting digital signal was sent to a circular buffer until an event above threshold is detected.
-At that point, the trace and its time-stamp were transferred, via USB, to a host computer and stored in a database as shown in Figure XXX.
+At that point, the trace and its time-stamp were transferred, via USB, to a host computer and stored in a database as shown in Figure 29.
 All electronics were located in the vessel, using a single USB line and a few power lines to the outside.
 This system used an Arduino Due as CPU.
-The system was quite bulky, was limited in event rate, lacks flexibility, and had higher noise than expected due to cross-talk between channels.
+The system was quite bulky, was limited in event rate, lacked flexibility, and had higher noise than expected due to cross-talk between channels.
 It was not designed to trigger on grid wires and yet this capability would be highly desirable.

-Figure XXX - Block diagram for DAQ v2.
+Figure 29 - Block diagram for DAQ v2.

 The system ran at 1 MS/s, using 12 bit ADCs.
-The ADC could, in principle, resolve a charge as low as 110 electrons but we were limited by the capacitive noise of the circuit board and detector to about 750 e- ENC.
+The ADC could, in principle, resolve a charge as low as 110 electrons but was limited by the capacitive noise of the circuit board and detector to about 750 e- ENC.
 Cross talk between the lines increased the noise by another factor 3 (2,250 e- ENC).
 It could collect up to 16 ms of data per channel, although only a few ms are necessary in practice.
 The detection was asynchronous, which means that the system scanned all wires independently for triggered lines and then handled them independently.
-Each triggered wire, automatically also triggered its immediate neighbor.
-For example, if wire 2,3,4 had a signal above threshold, the signals from wires 1,2,3,4,5 would be collected as extra wires have proven useful for analysis[15].
+Each triggered wire, automatically also triggered its immediate neighbors.
+For example, if wire 2,3,4 had a signal above threshold, the signals from wires 1,2,3,4,5 would be collected as extra wires have proven useful for analysis [16].
 This system was limited to the 2 immediate neighbors being triggered.
 Occidental recently used this system to instrument 480 wires at a cost of ~\$30 per channel.

-Figure XXX show the DAQ v2 acquisition and preamplifier boards respectively.
+Figure 30 shows the DAQ v2 acquisition and preamplifier boards respectively.

-Figure XXX - a) Oxy/BNL 120 channel front-end board. b) Oxy 40 channel digital acquisition board.
+Figure 30 - a) Oxy/BNL 120 channel front-end board. b) Oxy 40 channel digital acquisition board.

-Figure XXXa shows a neutron event on DRIFT-IIe.
+Figure 31 a) shows a neutron event on DRIFT-IIe.
 This detector had interspersed anode and grid, or field wires, spaced at 1 mm.
-Figure XXXb shows an alpha event on DRIFT-IIe.
-Both events illustrate typical data taken with the DAQ v2.
+Figure 31 b) shows an alpha event on DRIFT-IIe. a) b)

-Figure XXX - a) A neutron event on DRIFT-IIe with interspersed anode and field wires.
+Figure 31 - a) A neutron event on DRIFT-IIe with interspersed anode and field wires.
 Blue is anode, red is field wire.
 Some digital filtering was used to remove noise. b) An alpha event in DRIFT-IIe.
 All events taken with a non-minority carrier gas.